 Some Lithuanian theatre-goers used to proclaim that Lithuanian theater directors are better known abroad than at home.
-This sentence marks both the quality of Lithuanian theatre and the supposed lack of appreciation for it in Lithuania itself.
-This was always an exaggeration but the Lithuanian directors like Eimuntas Nekrošius, Oskaras Koršunovas or Rimas Tuminas are indeed regular guests at world class theatre festivals.
+This sentence marks both the quality of Lithuanian theater and the supposed lack of appreciation for it in Lithuania itself.
+This was always an exaggeration but the Lithuanian directors like Eimuntas Nekrošius, Oskaras Koršunovas or Rimas Tuminas are indeed regular guests at world class theater festivals.
 Yet they are also greatly enjoyed by the Lithuanian public with some plays getting sold out weeks or months in advance.

 Theater tickets are cheaper in Lithuania than in the West.
-However the performances are not aimed at tourists as all plays are in Lithuanian language (with the exception of the Russian repertoire of Vilnius Russian Drama Theater).
+However, the performances are not aimed at tourists as all plays are in Lithuanian language (with the exception of the Russian repertoire of Vilnius Russian Drama Theater).
 If that doesn’t detract you there are many theaters in all the major cities.
 Some of the main state-sponsored ones are the Nacionalinis dramos teatras, Jaunimo teatras, Mažasis teatras (all in Vilnius), Kauno dramos teatras (Kaunas), Klaipėdos dramos teatras (Klaipėda), Šiaulių dramos teatras (Šiauliai), Juozo Miltinio dramos teatras (Panevėžys).
-In Vilnius there is also a commercial Domino theatre which offers a repertoire of lighthearted comedies.
+In Vilnius, there is also a commercial Domino theater which offers a repertoire of lighthearted comedies.

 Lithuanian media is surviving an upheaval these days as a newspaper after a newspaper closes, dailies become weeklies and the audiences grow older.
-The main remaining dailies are "Lietuvos rytas" (leftist, anti-religious), "Respublika" (conservative), "Vakaro žinios" (tabloid, conservative) and "Lietuvos žinios" (center).
+The main remaining dailies are "Lietuvos rytas" (leftist, anti-religious), "Vakaro žinios" (tabloid, conservative) and "Lietuvos žinios" (center).

-At the same time the share of internet news portals expands, despite them being notorious for liberal attitudes towards countless insulting comments under nearly every article (some psychologists even claim this became a new Lithuanian way to vent off anger).
+At the same time, the share of internet news portals expands, despite them being notorious for liberal attitudes towards countless insulting comments under nearly every article (some psychologists even claim this became a new Lithuanian way to vent off anger).
 Main portals are delfi.lt (leftist), lrytas.lt (leftist, anti-religious), alfa.lt (centre-left) and balsas.lt (centre-right).

 Magazines are doing better than newspapers.
 Veidas (conservative, laissez-faire) is the longest-running weekly of political insights.
 Most female-oriented monthly magazines are catch-all while male-oriented ones tend to have particular topics (automobiles, fishing, etc.).